Intel Drops MeeGo 121

 How the hell have the relevant companies managed to screw up producing a Linux-based mobile phone OS/interface so badly?

-Smartphones these days are close to general-purpose computers (albeit with mobile telephony hardware), but these companies have spent tens if not hundreds of man-years trying and failing to do little more than port an already-written OS to a new hardware platform and add a few simple apps (phone dialer/receiver, contact database, appointments/reminder app, and port a browser and media play
+Smartphones these days are close to general-purpose computers (albeit with mobile telephony hardware), but these companies have spent tens if not hundreds of man-years trying and failing to do little more than port an already-written OS to a new hardware platform and add a few simple apps (phone dialer/receiver, contact database, appointments/reminder app, and port a browser and media player).

 How the hell have the relevant companies managed to screw up producing a Linux-based mobile phone OS/interface so badly?